SunsetQuest/BigFloat/BigFloatSpecificationSummary.md

   - Creates the value 1 with the specified accuracy (`-Scale`).

 - **`IntWithAccuracy(BigInteger intVal, int precisionInBits)`**:
-  - Creates an integer value with additional precision bits beyond `ExtraHiddenBits`.
+  - Creates an integer value with additional precision bits beyond `GuardBits`.

 - **`IntWithAccuracy(int intVal, int precisionInBits)`**:
   - Similar to above, but for 32-bit integers.